poets-ai/elegy/docs/guides/module-system.md

 y_pred, ctx = mlp.apply(parameters=parameters, states=states, rng=next(rngs))(x)
 ```

+The first thing is that `init` actually returns the initial `parameters` and `states`,
+these are dictionaries whose structure has a 1-to-1 correspondence with the structure of
+the network.
+The second is that `apply` accepts these parameters and states as arguments.
+This is a right step in the right direction since now our state is externalized.

 ### Low-level Training Loop

+Using the previous plus regular jax we can actually implement a basic training loop
+for our module.
+We will go ahead and show the solution and explain it afterwards:

 ```python
 def loss(parameters, rng, x, y):
     y_pred, ctx = mlp.apply(parameters=parameters, states=states, rng=rng, training=True)(x)